bouwe77/conzo/README.md

 {
    // Create a command that returns the text "Hello World". var helloWorldCommand = CommandFactory.Create(() => "Hello World");

-   // Via the Settings object the start command is defined. var settings = new Settings(helloWorldCommand);

-   // Create a new ConsoleApplication with the settings. var myApp = ConsoleApplication.Create(settings);
+   // Create a new ConzoApplication with the Hello World command as start command. var myApp = new ConzoApplication(helloWorldCommand);

-   // Run the application which means the start command will be invoked
+   // Start the application which means the start command will be invoked
-   // and the string value that is returned will be displayed. myApp.Run();
+   // and the "Hello World" string that is returned will be displayed. myApp.Start();
 }
 ```